-Njala University- 30th January, 2021- Sierra Leonean and United State based philanthropist, Madam Josephine Garnem who also doubles as the CEO and founder of the Khalil Garnem Foundation has on Friday 29th January 2021 donated computer items, accessories, teleconference equipment, and sociology textbooks worth thirty-five United State dollar to the School of Community Health Sciences, Kowama location Bo Campus.
+Njala University- 30th January 2021- Sierra Leonean and United State based philanthropist, Madam Josephine Garnem who also doubles as the CEO and founder of the Khalil Garnem Foundation has on Friday 29th January 2021 donated computer items, accessories, teleconference equipment, and sociology textbooks worth thirty-five thousand United State dollars to the School of Community Health Sciences, Kowama location, Bo Campus.

 The brief presentation was witnessed by the Deputy Vice-Chancellor of Bo campus, Professor Mohamed Syed Fofanah, Resident Minister South, Mr. Mohamed E.K.
 Alieu, Dean School of Community Health Sciences, Dr. Rashid Ansumana, Acting Deputy Registrar Mr. Anthony Habib Kamara, ICT Director Thomas Philip Songu, and other senior members of staff.

 Madam Josephine Garnem while making the presentation disclosed that as a medic she undertakes frequent medical missions to Sierra Leone and was moved by the lack of computer facilities at the School of Community Health Sciences which had once hosted an international Medical Care and Emergency Assistance training.